Mazharrr/Paint-Wars/README.md

 PaintWars is a fast-paced yet accessible game that hobbyists and newcomers can casually enjoy in their spare time.
 As a modern spinoff of the classic arcade game Bomberman, we've added new mechanics to make PaintWars distinct and one to call our own.

-This project was a great opportunity for us to leverage our understanding and implementation of React and Redux while also exploring some libraries we hadn’t used before.
+This project was a great opportunity for us to leverage our understanding and implementation of [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) while also exploring some libraries we hadn’t used before.

+# Player Controls

 To move: W,A,S,D Keys or Arrow Keys.
 To drop a paintbomb: Space Button.

+# Running PaintWars

 To run game:
   - npm install